-MATH 266 Introduction to Ordinary Differential 4.00 Equations lieu of PHYSIC 250 PHYSIC 251 PHYSIC 252.
-See a counselor for
+MATH 266 Introduction to Ordinary Differential 4.00 Equations

 Lower division requirements for students interested in transferring to a four-year institution in this field may differ from associate degree requirements.
 Prospective transfer students should complete the general education and lower division requirements of the school to which they will be transferring.
 See a counselor for details.
 Information is also available at www.assist.org.